 Did Kyle Brody really love Paige, or was he just using her to help with his vendetta against the Avatars and she just happened to take the level in dumbass necessary to be duped?

 Wyatt.
 The kid's future alignment seems to switch back and forth so often, it makes more sense that his chaotic upbringing has left him already evil and the Good Future is simply the result of a Heel-Face Turn.
-Him turning evil because of Gideon's betrayal was understandable, but because of a cursed teddy bear... not so much!
+Him turning evil because of Gideon's betrayal was perhaps understandable, but because of an (demonic) imaginary friend and a cursed teddy bear is just bizarre?
+Rather, Evil Wyatt makes more sense as simply the culmination of the increasingly petty and selfish attitudes of the sisters in later seasons, coupled with Leo's increasing spinelessness, leaving him as a Spoiled Brat with too much power and no decent role models.

 Awesome Music: The opening theme "How Soon Is Now?" covered by Love Spit Love.
 Also "Blame It On The Weatherman" by B*witched from the end of the fifth season premiere.